neary-ai/neary/README.md

 - Share your presets with the community.
 Preset creators were *supposed* to get one of these: 🏆, but prospective plugin contributors took them all.

 - Have something else in mind?
-Drop me line at joe@might.works.
+Drop me line at <joe@might.works>.
 But seriously, I'm out of trophies, so please don't ask.

 ## License